-We’re looking to publish new short story comics for future volumes of Comix India.
+We’re looking to publish new short story comics and long series for future issues of Vérité.

 Send your ideas to email@example.com.